 Shower Houses: Shower houses are provided for the convenience of campers and leaders.
-Scouts and Scouters may use the shower houses at any time as they are equipped with individual locking shower stalls.
+Shower houses are equipped with individual locking shower stalls so scheduling Scout and Scouter shower times is unnecessary.
 Scouters may also use the showers and restroom facilities on the lower level of the Alderman Center (Camp Administration Center).
 The Alderman facilities are off limits to Scouts; please remind them of this policy.